dainst/civers-prototype/README.md

 ## Prerequisites

-- Docker
+- `Docker`
-- docker-compose
+- `docker-compose`

+Under Mac and Windows this means just installing `Docker Desktop` which includes both.

+When running under Windows it is also recommended to make use of `GitBash`.

-Setup tested under `Ubuntu`.
+Setup tested under `Ubuntu` Linux, Mac, Windows (Docker Desktop with WSL-2).
 The user interfaces are tested with `Chromium`, `Chrome` and `Firefox`.

 ## Getting started